 These are the procedures and systems which provide clear step-by-step guidance on what to do in different circumstances and they clarify roles and responsibilities.
 Systems for recording information and dealing with complaints are also in place to ensure implementation and compliance.

-Our child protection procedures are linked to the North Tyneside Multi-agency Safeguarding Children Procedures1 found here
+Our child protection procedures are linked to the North Tyneside Safeguarding Children Partnership (NTSCP) Multi-agency Safeguarding arrangements found here

 Our procedures and systems include: